AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/openapi.md

 The `operationId` is only modified when necessary according to the GraphQL spec:

   - The following characters are replaced with an underscore (`_`): white space, `.`, `/`, `:` and `-`.
-  - Characters that are not digits or Latin letters are replaced with their character codes.
+  - Characters that are not digits or Latin alphabet letters are replaced with their character codes.
   - If the first character of a name is a digit, it is prefixed with an underscore (`_`), because GraphQL does not allow initial digits.

 ### Unnamed types